 - Sixteen Regulations of the Cabinet of Ministers (e.g., No.210 "Rules on the movement of arms and ammunition" issued on 21 May 2019; No.157 "Regulation on the Procedure for Issuing a Certificate of Deactivation of Firearms and High-Energy Pneumatic Weapons and the State Fee" issued on 16 April 2019; No.182 "Procedures for Marking Firearms, Their Essential Components and Ammunition, High-Energy Pneumatic Weapons, Gas Weapons and Signal Weapons" issued on 30 April 2019). - 9.
-Law On the Security of Information Technologies, adopted on 28 October 2010 and related Regulations of the Cabinet of Ministers.
-The purpose of this Law is to improve the security of information technologies, laying down the most important requirements in order to guarantee the receipt of such essential services, in the supply of which such technologies are used. - 10.
+National Cybersecurity Law, adopted on 20 July 2024 and related Regulations of the Cabinet of Ministers.
+The purpose of this Law is to: - 1. improve the security of information and communication technologies, including by laying down requirements for the provision and receipt of essential services and important services, and also for the operation of information and communication technologies; - 2. determine the procedures for ensuring cybersecurity, providing for the division of responsibility and the competence of the National Cybersecurity Centre, frameworks of cooperation, and tasks for the promotion of cybersecurity; - 3. promote the implementation of cybersecurity measures so that a cyber threat could be anticipated, prevented and also overcome and its consequences could be liquidated in a timely manner, ensuring, as far as possible, the continuity of the confidentiality, integrity, and availability of services. - 10.
 Law on International Sanctions and National Sanctions of the Republic of Latvia adopted on 4 February 2016 and related Regulations of the Cabinet of Ministers.
 The purpose of this Law is to ensure peace, security and rule of law in accordance with the international obligations and national interests of Latvia, when introducing international sanctions, imposing national sanctions, or in the cases specified in this Law when the sanctions imposed by the European Union (EU) or North Atlantic Treaty Organization (NATO) are being imposed. - 11.
 Regulations issued by the Cabinet of Ministers on 11 February 2021, No. 95 "Procedures for Reporting Regarding Explosive Precursors". - 12.
-Instruction issued by the Cabinet of Ministers on 5 August 2008, No 12 "Instruction Regarding Actions of Responsible Institutions in the Event of Finding a Substance or Object of Unknown Origin if It is Suspected that It Contains Explosive, Radioactive, Dangerous Chemical or Biological Substances, as well as if Indications of Terrorist Attack is Detected". - 13.
+Instruction issued by the Cabinet of Ministers on 5 August 2008, No. 12 "Instruction Regarding Actions of Responsible Institutions in the Event of Finding a Substance or Object of Unknown Origin if It is Suspected that It Contains Explosive, Radioactive, Dangerous Chemical or Biological Substances, as well as if Indications of Terrorist Attack is Detected". - 13.
 Aircraft Passenger Data Processing Law adopted on 10 January 2017 and related Regulations of the Cabinet of Ministers.
-The purpose of the law is to ensure processing of passenger data for the prevention and detection of terrorism and serious or especially serious crimes, and for the prevention of threats to national security.
+The purpose of the law is to ensure processing of passenger data for the prevention and detection of terrorism and serious or especially serious crimes, and for the prevention of threats to national security. - 1.3.

-1.3.
 What are the roles and missions of military, paramilitary and security forces and the police in preventing and combating terrorism in your State?